GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 ??? question "Why does Hifiasm output GFAs and not FASTAs?"

     Hifiasm (and many other assemblers) use GFAs while they are actually assembling.
-The gfa represents/stores the assembly graph.
-Hifiasm probably doesn't output FASTAs just because everything in the fasta is contained in the GFA, so why store it twice?
+The GFA represents/stores the assembly graph.
+Hifiasm probably doesn't output FASTAs just because everything in the FASTA is contained in the GFA, so why store it twice?

 ### View Hifiasm Test Assembly GFA in Bandage